 - requesting a hospital advocate.
 Bon Secours and VCUHS Emergency Rooms partner with the R-HART collaborative, 24 hours per day, 7 days per week to provide advocated for survivors of sexual and intimate partner violence.
-A hospital advocate can meet you at the hospital and will provide emotional support and information about your rights as a victim.
+A hospital advocate can meet you at the hospital and will provide emotional support and information about your rights as a survivor.

 - calling the police and report the crime as soon as possible.
 If you are uncomfortable reporting, you may want to consider an anonymous report.

 - keeping in mind, it is never too late to seek help for sexual violence issues.
 Even if the violence occurred years ago, you can still benefit from YWCA Richmond counseling.

-Remember, YWCA Richmond offers counseling to victims of sexual violence.
+Remember, YWCA Richmond offers counseling to survivors of sexual violence.
 You can call the 24-hour Greater Richmond Regional Hotline at 804-612-6126.

 If a friend has experienced sexual violence, you may consider doing the following:

 LISTEN Be supportive and non-judgmental.
 Concentrate on letting the person express her/himself rather than asking lots of questions or offering advice immediately.

 BELIEVE Accept what you hear.
 This is not the time for cross-examination.
-Your job is to offer emotional support, not to justify the actions of the assailant or to question the victim’s story.
+Your job is to offer emotional support, not to justify the actions of the assailant or to question the survivor’s story.

 REASSURE It is important that you do not add to the guilt that the survivor is already feeling by blaming him/her for the abuser’s sexual violence.
 Let your friend know that (s)he is not to blame and that your friend is still a valuable, worthwhile person – the abuser’s actions do not change that.